[This is a placeholder. I don’t have a print version ready yet] Looking for a print-ready version of this webpage? Click here to download the PDF.

 — YiZheng L., 2024-25 Academic Scholarship Recipient

 Thrivers (survivors in advanced recovery) are often embarking on new leadership, career, and social journeys in addition to new paths in recovery.
-One of the most impactful outcomes from our group is the number of years women have been connected to the group and their celebrated years of sobriety.
-Their collective sobriety and shared recovery journey give the group a strong sense of belonging.
 The shared experiences of trafficking, time in prison, relationships with men, family impacts, and many other commonalities give the group a sense of safety to show up without having to hide who they are.

 10 unique survivors of human trafficking are part of the spiritual support group with an average monthly attendance of 6.